 The solution was to bind small bundles of hay to a soldier’s left foot and a bundle of straw to their right foot.
 During marching exercises, the Sergeant would call out “Hay foot straw foot” instead of “Left foot right foot.”

 What I find ironic today is, in our “literate” society, there are probably a very rare few who know the difference between hay and straw.
 Admittedly, until I looked this up, I didn’t know either.
 In fact, I typically considered both of them to be one in the same and wondered how the soldiers would know the difference.

 Well now it is clear and the two bundles are distinctly and visually different.
-Hay is the dried cuttings of grass or alfalfa and on a farm is used to feed livestock and it has a golden color.
-Straw on the other hand is the stalk or remnant of wheat or oats and when it dries it has a greenish tint.
+Hay is the dried cuttings of grass or alfalfa and on a farm is used to feed livestock and it has a green tint.
+Straw on the other hand is the stalk or remnant of wheat or oats and when it dries it has a golden color tint.
 (See the picture below)

 Four miles more

 Then with a smack goes my pack on the floor

 I can’t grin like he